JuanDBta/blog-app/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [Blog app: add API endpoints] <a name="about-project"></a>
+# 📖 [Blog App] <a name="about-project"></a>

-**[Blog app: add API endpoints]** In this project, my coding partner and I, add some API endpoints to our Blog app.
-This allow our app to be used in different ways, rather than just through our site .
+**[Blog App]** The Blog app is a classic example of a blog website.
+I created a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>